datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. importantnote:: Learn how to push "on the job"

-    Publishing is one of the remaining big concepts that this handbook tries to convey.
-However, publishing is a complex concept that encompasses a large proportion of the previous handbook content as a prerequisite.
+    Publishing is one of the remaining big concepts that this book tries to convey.
+However, publishing is a complex concept that encompasses a large proportion of this book's content so far as a prerequisite.
 In order to be not too overwhelmingly detailed, the upcoming sections will approach :dlcmd:`push` from a "learning-by-doing" perspective:
     You will see a first :dlcmd:`push` to GitHub below, and the upcoming section "On the looks and feels of a published dataset"